 The Museum holds charitable gift annuities, recognized at fair value, which earn income that is permanently restricted and added to the annuity until the donor's death.
 Upon the donor's death, the annuity becomes a part of the Museum's endowment fund, and any subsequent distribution earned is available to support Museum operations.
-The liability to beneficiaries was \$85,685 and \$100,041, at December 31, 2013 and 2012, respectively.
-The discount rates used to calculate the fair value ranged from 4.20% to 7.60% for both 2013 and 2012.
+The liability to beneficiaries was \$76,807 at September 30, 2014.
+The discount rates used to calculate the fair value ranged from 4.20% to 7.60% for 2014.
+At September 30, 2014, assets of \$346,209 were held in a charitable gift annuities investment account, which is included in investments on the statement of financial position.